MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 Docker Image: an image is a snapshot of a machine that has the capacity to run processes.
 It form the basis for a Docker container.

 Command: a JSON file that gives XNAT the information it needs run processes in a Docker Container.

+Input Replacement Key: a string in the command-line value of the command that will be matched with, and replaced by, a string from an input provided when the container is launched.